trooperli/install-apollo-on-ubuntu/README.md

 After step 2, make sure that the content in modules/dreamview/frontend/dist/app.bundle.js is not meta data but actual code.
 If the content is still meta data, remove the repository with<pre><code>rm -rf apollo</code></pre>and repeat step 2.

 3. Install Docker
+Please follow the steps given in this [link](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to install docker.
+This step is pretty straight forward.